prpole/dissertation/chapter1/article/hland_article.md

-values wholesale; Terry is fully rejected, having resisted integration entirely from start to finish; and Vandyck is essentially accepted but decides to leave and take with him, or even replicate, the system of values into which he has been accepted (in the form of the Herlander Ellador, whom he marries, and who accompanies him back to our world).
+values wholesale; Terry is fully rejected, having resisted integration entirely from start to finish; and Vandyck is essentially accepted but decides to leave and take with him, or even replicate, the system of values into which he has been accepted.
 If the women of Herland are already backgrounded in the descriptions that define the novel’s setting, the human plot is one of the process of backgrounding.